 The Structure of a Bonus Request Letter

-As with any formal letter in the workplace, you must abide by some formatting rules to ensure its readable and professional.
+As with any formal letter in the workplace, you need to abide by some formatting rules, in order to to ensure that it's readable and professional.

 - Sender’s Address: Start by typing your address at the top right-hand corner of the page.
 In American English, the sender's address can sometimes be found in the top left corner.